 When nothing but something sweet will do, try some Hummingbird Cake Oatmeal.
 This is an old Southern cake favorite that has pineapple, banana, and pecans in the cake and is topped with a cream cheese icing.
 Obviously there’s no dairy in my oatmeal.
 Instead the icing we use is made from Vanilla So Delicious Coconut Yogurt, minced pineapple and some extra pecans.

 The oatmeal base is creamy from the mashed banana and coconut milk.
-Plus you get bites of pineapple and crunchy pecan bits in every bite from the oatmeal and its icing topping.
+Plus you get bites of pineapple and crunchy pecan bits in every bite.
 It’s been one of my favorites out of all of them so far.
 I’m a Southern girl and sometimes (like now) it shows!

 I shared this at Pennywise Platter Thursday.

 Serves: 2 or 3

 - ½ cup Country Choice Organic steel-cut oats

 - 2 cups Unsweetened So Delicious Coconut Milk